 The problem with punishment of fixed chess games

 It is very hard to figure if somebody actually tried to fix their games since the decisions that occurred might have been spontaneous.
-Here is a video about the shortest game of Carlsen’s career when he offered a draw on a very short amount of moves:

 The draw did happen, although nobody really suspected the world champion since he is playing against a weaker opponent (no incentive to draw).